tsgates/arch-wiki-markdown/wiki/Ampache.md

 steps above for each audio file format you need.
 The example above enables downsampling of m4a files.

-You'll also need to uncomment and specify the minimum and maximum bitrate you prefer.
+You also need to uncomment and specify the minimum and maximum bitrate you prefer.

     max_bit_rate = 576